Semm6/Whitelabel-webshop/PORTFOLIO.md

 ### 3. Discovery service: show all the services

-When the client makes a request on the webshop the discovery service will make sure that you can find the microservices in your architecture.
-Its good to understand that this discovery service knows where are the services are.
-And also its good to understand that all these microservices that want to be discovered will be saying to the discovery service "Let them know im here to be used".
+When the client makes a request on the webshop, the discovery service will make sure that you can find the microservices in your architecture.
+It's good to understand that this discovery service knows where the services are.
+And also its good to understand that all these microservices that want to be discovered will be saying to the discovery service "Let them know I'm here to be used".
 I can make sure that the these services can be discoverd by adding the code below to the startup file in the springboot application.

 ```
 @EnableEurekaClient